Russian Piping Tips Guide

 Where to get it

 When I started to look into buying these tips, I can only find it online on Ebay and Amazon and they usually come from overseas, which meant they would take a bit of time to receive it.
 But a couple of weeks after I ordered it, I saw more and more local cake supply stores are offering it.
-Some online stores like Flour ConfectionsGlobal Sugar Art and How Sweet is That are selling them now too.
+Some online stores like BakeDeco and How Sweet is That are selling them now too.
 I think it is cheapest to get it overseas however the trade off is that it can take a long time, up to a month, to get it.

 It is usually sold in sets and the number of tips in the sets can vary from 6 up to 29 (or maybe even more!).
 I got the 7 piece set because like I said I was just curious.
 But now that I have tried it, and I look at the other sets, I am even more intrigued what the other nozzles will do.